pivotal/docs-tas-adapter/environment-variables.md

 ### <a id='VCAP-APPLICATION'></a> VCAP_APPLICATION

-Application Service Adapter provides additional runtime information in the `VCAP_APPLICATION` environment variable.
+Application Service Adapter provides added runtime information in the `VCAP_APPLICATION` environment variable.
 The following table lists the attributes that are returned in JSON format.

 | Attribute           | Description                                                                                              |
 |---------------------|----------------------------------------------------------------------------------------------------------|